laibaaftab980/Log_in_instagram_page/README.md

 # Log_in_instagram_page
-This is an instagram login pagse.
+This is an Instagram login page.